How Can Peptide Libraries Help Me?

 A New Dawn in Ulcerative Colitis Care: Peptide-Assisted Antigen-Specific Immunotherapy

 The chronic autoinflammatory bowel disease ulcerative colitis affects millions around the world.
 The condition involves autoreactive T cells and macrophages in the colonic mucosa attacking healthy colon cells, leading to inflammation, ulcers, and other debilitating symptoms and complications.
 While there is no outright cure, the only treatment involved is long-term immunosuppression, which can lead to even more health complications and risk of cancer down the line.
 One novel solution possible is antigen-specific immunotherapy, where the specific antigens are presented to the T cells in the presence of immunomodulators.
-Peptides assist antigen-specific immunotherapy of ulcerative colitis by being adsorbed to nanofibers utilized in the colon-specific niche developed for this condition.
+Peptide-assisted antigen-specific Immunotherapy of ulcerative colitis by being adsorbed to nanofibers utilized in the colon-specific niche developed for this condition.

 Mimetic peptides utilized in antigen-specific immunotherapy